taiyebnirjhar/e-commerce-admin/README.md

 # Introduction

+Tradeify is a platform for trading books.
+Users can browse through a variety of books, view their details, and purchase them.
+The platform also features a dashboard where users can manage their account, view their order history, and more.

 This is an e-commerce admin web application built with ReactJS .
 The application includes the following views:

 1.Home/Landing View